-- > Circular No. 285 of 17 December 2013, "Supervisory Regulations for Banks Remuneration and incentive policies and practices at banks and banking groups", which incorporates the revision to the supervisory provisions on remuneration and incentive policies and practices designed to reflect the changes introduced by Directive (EU) 2019/878 (CRD V), which amends Directive (EU) 2013/36 (CRD IV).
-Moreover, Section 1 and Section 2 of this document include the provisions of Article 450 of the CRR (Regulation EU No. 575/2013); - > the regulatory standards for determining Key Personnel on the basis of the qualitative and quantitative criteria laid down in Commission Delegated Regulation (EU) No. 2021/923 of the European Commission of 25 March 2021, which adopts the Regulatory Technical Standards defined by the European Banking Authority (EBA) on 18 June 2020 and in effect since January 2021 in application of the new capital requirements directive ("CRD V"); - > the Bank of Italy provisions on the "Transparency of banking and financial services and transactions, and the propriety of relationships between intermediaries and customers"; - > EBA guidelines on sound remuneration policies of 2 July 2021; - > Article 84-quater of the Rules for Issuers currently in force, as most recently amended in December 2020, which laid down a comprehensive and systematic regulatory framework governing transparency, as required under Article 123-ter of TUF.
-Under the said rules, issuers are required to draw up a detailed report on remuneration, without prejudice to the remuneration-related obligations imposed under industry-specific regulations applicable by reason of the business of the listed corporation; - > the Corporate Governance Code for Listed Companies, most recently updated in January 2020, which requires the approval of a Remuneration Policy for Directors and Managers with Strategic Responsibilities; - > to the extent applicable, the provisions of Legislative Decree No. 49 of 10 May 2019, which entrenched the Directive (EU) 2017/828.
+- > Circular No. 285 dated 17 December 2013 "Supervisory Provisions for Banks", Remuneration and incentive policies and practices of banks and banking groups, implementing Directive 2013/36/EU of 26 June 2013 (CRD IV), as amended by Directive 2019/878/EU (CRD V).
+Moreover, Section 1 and Section 2 of this document include the provisions of Article 450 of Regulation (EU) No. 575/2013 (CRR); - the new regulatory standards for determining the regulatory standards for determining Key Personnel on the basis of the qualitative and quantitative criteria laid down in Commission Delegated Regulation (EU) No. 2021/923 of the European Commission of 25 March 2021, which adopts the Regulatory Technical Standards defined by the European Banking Authority (EBA) on 18 June 2020 and in effect since January 2021 in application of the new capital requirements directive ("CRD V"); - > Bank of Italy Regulation of 29 July 2009, as further amended, on "Transparency of banking and financial transactions and services - Correctness of relationships between intermediaries and customers". - "Guidelines on sound remuneration policies under Directive 2013/36/EU" published by EBA on 2 July 2021; - Article 84-quater of the Issuers' Rules, which require issuers to draw up a report on remuneration and compensation paid, without prejudice to the remuneration-related obligations imposed under industry-specific regulations applicable by reason of the business of the listed corporation; - > the Corporate Governance Code, approved by the Corporate Governance Committee in January 2020, which requires the approval of a remuneration policy for Directors and Managers with strategic responsibilities. - > to the extent applicable, the provisions of Legislative Decree No. 49 of 10 May 2019, which endorsed Directive (EU) 2017/828; - "Guidelines on certain aspects of the MiFID II suitability requirements" published by ESMA on 3 April 2023.